verekia/verekia/README.md

 How is it going everyone?
 There's a lot of code here!
 Feel free to look around.
 The most current code I've been writing is [My Stack](https://github.com/verekia/my-stack) which is a generic app built with a full-stack architecture with all the modern goodness.
+Keep on coding folks! ✌️